lilliannguyen97/Portfolio/Portfolio/README.md

 # Hello — I'm Lillian!
-Aspiring UX researcher and designer.
-Think anthropologically.
+Aspiring UX researcher and designer

 I'm a recent college graduate from the University of California, Los Angeles.
 With a background in anthropology, I want to apply my research and qualitative analysis skills towards creating a greater impact on people.
-This led me to take the UX research and UX design course during my last quarter, where I've grown to love the field.
+This led me to take a UX research and UX design course during my last quarter.

-UX takes me from understanding why people do the things they do to designing or improving their experiences — the transition from empathizing to feeling compassion drives me to take action with intent.
+From there, I've grown to love the UX field.
+It takes me from understanding why people do the things they do to designing or improving their experiences — the transition from empathizing to feeling compassion drives me to take action with intent.

 ## Let's connect!